 If your library has subscription video content from Academic Video Online (AVON), you can now search and view your AVON videos on the ProQuest Platform.
 If you cross-search all of the content on the ProQuest platform, you'll see that AVON is available as a selectable database.
 You can choose to search it individually from the Databases tab or by clicking to search all databases.
 Your library may also have a login link that automatically selects all your ProQuest databases for you.
-View our latest training video on the updates to ebook and video content here.
+For more information view our training video on the updates to video and ebook content here below.

 The unique AVON Video features include the following: